-The Massachusetts College of Liberal Arts Alumni Association represents over 10,000 graduates of the College.
+The Massachusetts College of Liberal Arts Alumni Association represents the over 14,000 former students of the College.
+The Association serves as the liaison between the membership and the College.

-The governing body is the Board of Directors comprised of 14 members, 12 of whom are elected by the membership of the Association.
-Four members are elected on a rotating basis each year.
-The other two members are the current senior class president and the previous year's senior class president.
+Its governing body is the Board of Directors comprised of 15 members, who are elected by the membership of the Association.
+Five members are elected on a rotating basis each year.
+The current senior class president and officers, and the previous year's senior class president are invited to participate in Board meetings.
 Board of Directors' meetings are held quarterly and serve as a forum for discussion and decisions regarding the goals of the Association.

-The Alumni Office, in conjunction with Massachusetts College of Liberal Arts Foundation, Inc., produces alumni publications which are mailed to the entire membership as well as other college constituencies.
-The office coordinates special events such as reunions (both on and off campus) and various regional events.
+The Alumni Office, in conjunction with Massachusetts College of Liberal Arts Foundation, Inc., produces alumni publications which are mailed to the entire membership, as well as other college constituencies.
+The office coordinates special events such a Spring reunion on campus and various regional events.
+The Alumni Office strives to build financial support for the College.

-The Association's office is located in Shapiro House and serves as a liaison between the membership and the College.
+The Association's office is located in Shapiro House on the MCLA campus